 - They are formed by the additive effect of the atomic orbitals so that the amplitude of the new wave is given by Φ= ΨA + ΨB

 - They are represented by σ, π, and δ.

 - The probability of finding the electron in the internuclear region decreases in the anti-bonding molecular orbitals.

 - The electrons present in the anti-bonding molecular orbital result in the repulsion between the two atoms.

 - The anti-bonding molecular orbitals have higher energy because of the repulsive forces and lower stability.

 - They are formed by the subtractive effect of the atomic orbitals.
 The amplitude of the new wave is given by Φ ´= ΨA – ΨB

 - They are represented by σ∗, π∗, δ∗

 The energy levels of bonding molecular orbitals are always lower than those of anti-bonding molecular orbitals.
-This is because the electrons in the orbital are attracted by the nuclei in the case of bonding Molecular Orbitals whereas the nuclei repel each other in the case of the anti-bonding Molecular Orbitals.
+This is because the electrons in the orbital are attracted by the nuclei in the case of bonding molecular orbitals, whereas the nuclei repel each other in the case of anti-bonding molecular orbitals.